 Has Israel attacked Iran’s Isfahan province?
 What we know so far

-Iran deployed air defence batteries to intercept and destroy three drones over the city of Isfahan, raising concerns about a potential confrontation with Israel.
+Iran deployed air defence batteries to intercept and destroy three drones over the city of Isfahan, but downplayed the incident.

 Iran’s air defence systems were deployed in multiple parts of the country early Friday morning after reports of explosions near the airport in Isfahan province, amid rapidly escalating tensions with Israel, according to state media.